Don't Leave Me Alone

 "Don't Leave Me Alone" is a song by French DJ and music producer David Guetta featuring English singer Anne-Marie.
 It was written by Noonie Bao, Sarah Aarons, Guetta and Lotus IV, with production handled by the latter two.
 The song was released through What a Music and Parlophone, as the fourth single from Guetta's seventh studio album, 7 (2018).
-"Don't Leave Me Alone" is included on the deluxe edition of Anne-Marie's debut studio album, Speak Your Mind.
+"Don't Leave Me Alone" is included on the deluxe edition reissue of Anne-Marie's debut studio album, Speak Your Mind.

 Critical reception

 Writing for Grammy.com, Philip Merrill gave the song a positive review: "Touching and simple, this dance-jam prayer to stick together has a strong, independent outlook."